internationfizz7/CadContest2023/README.md

 This is the full code of the cadcontest2023_problemB which gets the "佳作" award.

-This code is able to handle 3D placement including macros and cells while minimizing HPWL The 3D IC concerning issues TSVs is also considered.
+This code is able to handle 3D placement including macros and cells while minimizing HPWL The 3D IC concerning issue TSV is also considered.

 Usage
 Use make to compile the file